dsantarelli/social_networking_kata/README.md

 ### How to compile

+In the project folder run
 > mvn clean package

-If you want to skip test
-> mvn clean package -Dmaven.test.skip=true
+After packaging, you should find the `app.jar` file in the `target` folder.

-Alternatively, you can download the [latest release](https://github.com/dsantarelli/social_networking_kata/releases) if you don't want to compile the project.
+Alternatively, if you don't want to compile the project you can download the [latest release](https://github.com/dsantarelli/social_networking_kata/releases).

 ### How to run

-> java -jar <path>/app.jar
+> java -jar target/app.jar

 ## Code explanation